rightincode/RevConf2018XamarinWorkshop/README.md

-## Revolution Conf 2018 Xamarin Workshop
+## RevolutionConf 2018 Xamarin Workshop

 The objective of this workshop is to teach you how to use Xamarin and Xamarin Forms to create cross platform solutions.
 Here is a list of some of what you will learn:
 * Creating Cross Platform Applications Using Xamarin